dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

             <eventid></eventid>                       -- second eventID
         </group>
 ```
-This is pretty basic and is not descriptive.
-Therefore, additional descriptive text can be added to name and describe the variables.
-In addition, for each input and output, we can add a node variable that contains a description of the input/output.
+This is pretty basic but it is not descriptive.
+So additional descriptive text can be added in order to give names to, and describe, the variables.
+In addition, for each input and output, we can add a text node-variable that saves a description of the input/output inthe EEPROM.
 This looks like:
 ```
     <group>
         <name>I/O Events</name>                                     -- header name